 Two partners in love and architecture learn that building a life together often means ditching the plans.
 This episode features Charlotte and Peter Smith, co-founders of Designsmiths

 FINDING A RENTAL

 The Traverse City area is home to a diverse array of rental options.
 In Traverse City, you’ll find historic homes split into multi-family rentals, accessory dwelling units, and small to medium apartment buildings.
 Garfield Township is home to the area’s largest apartment communities, Lake Pointe Village, Liv Arbors, and Ridge 45, which are popular with young professionals relocating to the area.
+If you want to be walking distance to the downtown shops, consider TC Lofts, or if you’d like to be right on the outskirts of town, consider the new Edge 72 development.
 Homes for rent can be found across the region, but listings are less common.
 The Traverse City Ticker rounded up a number of rental options as well.